Table of Contents

 In this case, the battery has a capacity of 2 ampere-hours, indicating it can provide a current of 0.2 amperes for 10 hours before it’s fully discharged.

-It’s important to note that while these calculations assume a constant current, real-world applications often involve varying currents, so the actual battery capacity can differ based on the discharge profile and other factors.
+It’s important to remember that these calculations assume a constant current, but in real-life scenarios, the current often varies.
+This means the actual battery capacity can differ based on how the battery is used and the discharge pattern.

 Certainly, here’s a table summarizing the key differences between kilowatt-hours (kWh) and ampere-hours (Ah):